Professional and Institutional Development Program

 Submit the completed plans or proposals to your regional office.

-To find out more about what information needs to be included in a plan or proposal:
+To find out more about what information needs to be included in a plan or proposal, consult the Assessment Phase section of the Professional and Institutional Development Program Guidelines.

 For more information on how to develop governance capacity in your community, please consult the Tools for Governance.